Updated September 2020

 What is the Avenue of the Giants

 The Avenue of the Giants is located in Humboldt, along Highway 101.
 The southern entrance starts in Myers Flat and ends at the northern entrance in Scotia.
-Along the way, you’ll be alongside the Eel River as well.
+Along the way, you’ll be alongside the south fork of the Eel River as well.
+To get here from San Francisco, head north on Highway 101 and exit for State Route 254.

 Avenue of the Giants Hikes